icon-lab/mrirecon/README.md

 # MRIRecon

-This is a collection of codes and demos developed at the ICON Lab @ Bilkent University.
+This is a collection of codes and demos developed by ICON Lab @ Bilkent University.

 You are free to use, modify, and distribute any of the tools provided.
 However, please acknowledge this repository and cite the corresponding publications appropriately.